-16.13 MPLAB PM3 Device Programmer
+16.10 MPLAB PM3 Device Programmer

-The MPLAB PM3 is a universal, CE compliant device programmer with programmable voltage verification at VDDMIN and VDDMAX for maximum reliability.
-It features a large LCD display (128 x 64) for menus and error messages and a modular detachable socket assembly to support various package types.
-The ICSP[TM] cable assembly is included as a standard item.
-In Stand-Alone mode, the MPLAB PM3 device programmer can read, verify and program PICmicro devices without a PC connection.
+The MPLAB PM3 Device Programmer is a universal, CE compliant device programmer with programmable voltage verification at VDDMIN and VDDMAX for maximum reliability.
+It features a large LCD display (128 x 64) for menus and error messages and a modular, detachable socket assembly to support various package types.
+The ICSPTM cable assembly is included as a standard item.
+In Stand-Alone mode, the MPLAB PM3 Device Programmer can read, verify and program PIC devices without a PC connection.
 It can also set code protection in this mode.
-MPLAB PM3 connects to the host PC via an RS-232 or USB cable.
-MPLAB PM3 has high-speed communications and optimized algorithms for quick programming of large memory devices and incorporates an SD/MMC card for file storage and secure data applications.
+The MPLAB PM3 connects to the host PC via an RS-232 or USB cable.
+The MPLAB PM3 has high-speed communications and optimized algorithms for quick programming of large memory devices and incorporates an SD/MMC card for file storage and secure data applications.

-16.14 PICSTART Plus Development Programmer
+16.11 PICSTART Plus Development Programmer

-The PICSTART Plus development programmer is an easy-to-use, low-cost, prototype programmer.
+The PICSTART Plus Development Programmer is an easy-to-use, low-cost, prototype programmer.
 It connects to the PC via a COM (RS-232) port.
 MPLAB Integrated Development Environment software makes using the programmer simple and efficient.
-The PICSTART Plus development programmer supports most PICmicro devices up to 40 pins.
+The PICSTART Plus Development Programmer supports most PIC devices in DIP packages up to 40 pins.
 Larger pin count devices, such as the PIC16C92X and PIC17C76X, may be supported with an adapter socket.
-The PICSTART Plus development programmer is CE compliant.
+The PICSTART Plus Development Programmer is CE compliant.